katieweinstein/ontherun/README.md

 ## CURRENT BEHAVIOR:

-After submitting a CSV file, you should see a pie chart (potentially with overlapping labels) displaying your run durations.
+After submitting a CSV file, you should see a pie chart, a double-axis line graph, and a sentence about your running history.